-The dividend allowance was set at £2,000 for 2022/23.
-However, it is reduced to £1,000 for 2023/24.
+The dividend allowance was reduced to £1,000 for 2023/24.
 It is to be further reduced to £500 from 2024/25.

-The reduction is the dividend allowance reduces the attractiveness of alphabet shares as a mechanism for using up the dividend allowances of family members.
+The reduction in the dividend allowance reduces the attractiveness of alphabet shares as a mechanism for using up the dividend allowances of family members.
 However, tax savings remain available.